Differentiable Model Selection for Ensemble Learning: e2e-CEL Evaluation

-UTKFace is a face images dataset which consists of over 20000 samples and different version of images format.
-Here, about 9700 cropped and aligned images are split in $5$ classes: baby (up to 5 years old), teenager (up to $19$), young (up to $33$), adult (up to $56$) and senior (more than $56$ years old).
+\paragraph{Age estimation.} UTKFace is a face images dataset consisting of over 20000 samples and different version of images format.
+Here 9700 cropped and aligned images are split in $5$ classes: baby (up to 5 years old), teenager (from $6$ to $19$), young (from $20$ to $33$), adult (from $34$ to $56$) and senior (more than $56$ years old).
 The classes are not uniformly distributed per number of ages, but each class contains the same number of samples.
 The goal is to estimate the person age given the face image.
-On average, the training dataset of each agent is composed by $58.3\%$ of samples belonging to one (or two) specific class(es), while the remaining part is uniformly distributed over all the other classes by random sampling.
-This results in $95.2\%$ accuracy for classifying a particular subset of training samples and $25.2\%$ accuracy for classifying the complementary subset of training samples.
-Here the agent model architecture is a pretrained version of Resnet18 on the ImageNet-1k dataset, entirely re-trained.
-The ensemble consists of $15$ agents, 5 of which specialize on $1$ class and ${5 \choose 2} = 10$ on $2$ classes.
+The ensemble consists of $15$ base learners, 5 of which specialize on $1$ class and ${5 \choose 2} = 10$ on $2$ classes.